formkit/docs-content/essentials/inputs.md

 ---
 ::

-<cta
+::Cta
+---
-label: "Learn more about how schemas work" href="/essentials/schema" button="Gimme more schema"
+label: "Learn more about how schemas work"
+href: "/essentials/schema"
+button: "Gimme more schema"
 ---